The Reporter Who Took Down a Unicorn

 David Boies, who is famous for, among other things, representing Al Gore during the 2000 election recount battle, was initially hired by Theranos to determine whether the lab industry’s two dominant players, Quest Diagnostics and Laboratory Corporation of America, were attempting to undermine the company.
 For this Boies received 300,000 Theranos shares; later he advised the company on a wide range of matters and joined the board of directors.
 Heather King, a partner at Boies Schiller, left the firm to join Theranos as its general counsel.

 The clash between Boies Schiller and Carreyrou came to a head during a June 2015 meeting at the Journal, before Holmes made her plea to Murdoch in September.
 Boies and King brought along Peter Fritsch, a former Journal reporter turned opposition researcher, in addition to four other lawyers.
-Since leaving the Journal, Fritsch had co-founded the opposition research firm Fusion GPS, which put together the now-infamous Christopher Steele Trump/Russia dossier.
+Since leaving the Journal, Fritsch had co-founded the opposition-research firm Fusion GPS, which put together the now-infamous Christopher Steele Trump-Russia dossier.
 A Boies Schiller source said that Fritsch was retained because they thought he could “speak to [Carreyrou and his editor] with credibility.”

 In the book, Carreyrou says both King and Boies himself were inappropriately aggressive (a Boies Schiller source denies this claim), and a few days after the meeting Boies threatened in a letter to sue the Journal if it moved forward with the story.
 Carreyrou told me it was a “a very stressful time.
 I knew that they were working hard on intimidating sources and turning sources, and making people recant.”
 He described Boies Schiller’s actions as “beyond the pale.”

 Carreyrou said that in the past, subjects of his stories have hired private investigators to conduct research, but he told me that Boies Schiller went far beyond what he had ever experienced.
 “I’ve been a reporter for over 20 years, and I’d never experienced anything of that magnitude.
 I mean, it’s not even close,” he told me.
-A Boies Schiller source said the firm does not think it’s appropriate to hire private investigators to follow journalists, but declined to say whether it’s appropriate to do the same for company employees or whistleblowers.
+A Boies Schiller source said the firm does not think it’s appropriate to hire private investigators to follow journalists, but declined to say whether it’s appropriate to do the same for company employees or whistle-blowers.

 Boies issued this statement to me: “John deserves a lot of credit for his reporting and his reporting was important.
 Particularly in his book and his writing this year, he has tended to over-dramatize events, which is too bad because he had a story that was already dramatic enough.”

 The other powerful figure whose role in this saga deserves more scrutiny is James Mattis.
-During his confirmation hearing for Defense Secretary, Mattis was not asked about his time at Theranos, even though he had just resigned from the board.
+During his confirmation hearing for Defense secretary, Mattis was not asked about his time at Theranos, even though he had just resigned from the board.
 Mattis met Holmes in 2011, and even before joining the board, he had tried to get the Pentagon to test Theranos machines on the battlefield, but failed due to regulatory concerns.
 While he was a board member, Holmes and Balwani falsely represented to investors that Theranos products were being used by the Department of Defense.

 “I think he had no inkling of the shenanigans,” Carreyrou told me.
 “But he got off easy in the sense that he should have left the board immediately [after Carreyrou’s first Theranos report].
 And he stuck by her for, what, a year and a half, until finally, Trump nominated him.”
 (A representative for Mattis declined comment for this story.)